-Below, you can find just a few of the selected highlights.
-And our esteemed judges (special thanks must go to the Duke of Northumberland, Simon Rood, Sir Edward Dashwood, Charles Hambro, Jason Abbott, and Rob Fenwick for their heartfelt insight) have also added in recommendations of the cards, characters and cordial hosts that give the season its particular colour…
+Along with their destination highlights, our esteemed judges (special thanks must go to the Duke of Northumberland, Simon Rood, Sir Edward Dashwood, Charles Hambro, Jason Abbott, and Rob Fenwick for their insight) have also added in recommendations of the cards, characters and cordial hosts that give the season its particular colour…

 Best for pheasant and partridge...

 Few are lucky enough to shoot the grey partridges at Arundel, yet those who do marvel at the Duke of Norfolk’s successful efforts at restoring the wild grey partridge population to the South Downs.
 This is easily one of the best shoots in the UK.